 Practical Science on Movement and Pain

-If you want to understand how a complex system works, and you don’t have the design specs or the user’s manual, one way to get some insight is to engage in reverse engineering.
-This often involves breaking one part of the system and then seeing what happens.
-If you want to apply this technique to understanding the pain system, you can’t really just go and break people, but you can find people who are already broken and try to find out why.
+If you want to understand how a complex system works, and you don’t have the design specs or user’s manual, one way to get some insight is through reverse engineering.
+This often involves breaking one part of the system and seeing what happens.
+If you want to apply this technique to understand the pain system, you can’t just go out and break people, but you can find people who are already broken and try to find out why.

-That is why pain scientists are interested in the rare cases where the system appears to have gone totally haywire, such as congenital insensitivity to pain, allodynia, or phantom limb pain.
+That is why pain scientists are interested in the rare cases where the system has gone totally haywire, such as congenital insensitivity to pain, allodynia, or phantom limb pain.
 These cases are a rich source of insight.

 I recently read about a very bizarre example of pain system brokeness called pain asymbolia.
 I’m not sure what the takeaway is, but it is definitely thought provoking.